-When soft tissue injuries such as lacerations occur on the face, they are repaired by suturing.
+When soft tissue injuries, such as lacerations, occur on the face they are repaired by suturing.
 In addition to the obvious concern of providing a repair that yields the best cosmetic result possible, care is taken to inspect for and treat injuries to structures such as facial nerves, salivary glands, and salivary ducts (or outflow channels).
 Dr. Broadbent, Dr. Chandler, Dr. Hall, and Dr. McCormick are well-trained oral and maxillofacial surgeons and are proficient at diagnosing and treating all types of facial lacerations.

 The proper treatment of facial injuries is now the realm of specialists who are well versed in emergency care, acute treatment, long-term reconstruction, and rehabilitation of the patient.